codemix/fast.js/README.md

 Faster user-land reimplementations for several common builtin native JavaScript functions.

+> Note: fast.js is very young and in active development.
+The current version is optimised for V8 (chrome / node.js) and may not perform well in other JavaScript engines, so you may not want to use it in the browser at this point.
+Please read the [caveats section](#caveats) before using fast.js.

 ## What?

 Fast.js is a collection of micro-optimisations aimed at making writing very fast JavaScript programs easier.
 It includes fast replacements for several built-in native methods such as `.forEach`, `.map`, `.reduce` etc, as well as common utility methods such as `.clone`.